Creators

 Safety Precautions

-• Do not short battery terminals
+• Do not short the voltmeter leads.

 Frequently Asked Questions - High Quality Rechargeable Emergency Light Circuit: